chrisemerson/limits_of_tda/README.md

 This means, roughly:

-* No return types
+* No return types on public methods
+* No public properties on classes
+* No accessing static properties of other classes
-* No passing objects that have any functions with return types
+* No passing objects that have any public methods with return types
 * No circular call paths

 Handily, the existing code already has a TDA like external interface; all of `BreadShop`s public methods obey the rule,